IRAs – taking money out

 When withdrawals are a must

 The IRS doesn’t want a traditional IRA to be a way to build the estate you’re planning to leave your heirs.
 So after you reach age 72, the law says you must start spending what you’ve saved — whether you need the money or not.
 One way to stretch the account (but not bend the rules) is to name a much younger person as your IRA beneficiary.
-When you die, that person may be able to spread payments from the account over his or her lifetime, extending the benefits for many years.
+When you die, that person can allow the account to compound for an additional ten years before withdrawing.

 What you have to take